-Give little ones an energy boost with these tasty afforable lunches.
+Give little ones an energy boost with these tasty affordable lunches.
 Our recipes keep costs low with storecupboard ingredients like tinned tuna, dry pasta and canned veggies.

 Tuna & sweetcorn slice

-Use up storecupboard essentials with this super simple tuna & sweetcorn slice.
+Use up storecupboard essentials with this simple tuna & sweetcorn slice.
 Roll out a sheet of ready-made pastry or make your own with our puff pastry recipe.
-Blind bake the pastry then top with crème fraîche, cheddar, tinned tuna and sweetcorn.
+Blind-bake the pastry, then top with crème fraîche, cheddar, tinned tuna and sweetcorn.
 Bake for 15 minutes until golden brown, then sprinkle with chopped chives.

 Crispy cod fingers with wedges & dill slaw